The Library

 Liu Shi Jia Zi (六十甲子) maps every year, month, day, and two-hour block to Heavenly Stems and Earthly Branches—cyclical time with elemental weather that flows into BaZi and into the characters chosen for your name.

-A Chinese name puts the family name first, then 1–2 given-name characters chosen for tone, meaning, and Five Elements balance with your BaZi chart.
-Here's how each part works with real examples.
+Chinese names put the family name first, then one or two given-name characters chosen for sound, meaning, written form, and Five Elements balance.

 How to Choose a Chinese Name for Your Baby: A Complete Guide